 - For the second consecutive year, Louisville was named to the Carbon Disclosure Project (CDP)’s A List, among less than 100 other cities for its actions to develop robust climate change strategies, track and reduce greenhouse gas emissions, assess and mitigate climate risks, and transparently report this information.

 - Louisville was selected to participate in the 100 Resilience Cities Network, an international program pioneered by the Rockefeller Foundation to help cities prepare residents for changes in climate.
 Louisville is developing a plan to alleviate inequities and prevent future burdens from being placed unevenly on already suffering populations.

 National Awards and Ratings

-Louisville Metro Office of Advanced Planning and Sustainability has received several grant awards to advance its sustainability initiatives, including the:
+Louisville Metro Office of Sustainability has received several grant awards to advance its sustainability initiatives, including the: